 We know that our impact as a foundation ultimately rests on the strength of our local health ecosystem for our vision and mission to be fulfilled.
 Aligned with our strategic plan, we are tracking our progress towards that vision and ensuring our learning and evaluation approach reflects our goals and actions to advance racial equity and, in turn, achieve health equity in our service region.

 In collaboration with health leaders in the region, we developed a framework that helps us assess how our work is creating change, addressing needs and achieving measurable impact.
+We are influenced by the Equitable Evaluation Initiative and are committed to the principles outlined in its Equitable Evaluation Framework (TM), which challenges philanthropy to evolve its evaluation practices to be “in service of and contributing to equity.”

 This framework helps us assess how well our “talk” aligns with our “walk” by: